Britain’s first sewerage systems were constructed in the Victorian era and have served us well for generations.

 Several factors increase the risk of sewer flooding in both our urban and rural catchments.
 These include increasing periods of prolonged and heavy rainfall, population growth, fewer green areas and changes in agricultural land practices.

 Who will resolve sewer flooding?

 There are several stakeholders who, like us, have important drainage responsibilities.
 They play an essential role in easing sewer flooding in our region.

 We're seeking to work with all stakeholders to ensure that we implement and maintain the most effective, environmentally responsible and sustainable drainage strategies.

 What we're doing

-We have a five-year plan that will reduce the risk of sewer flooding for over 2,100 properties across our region.
-It's supported by a broad range of drainage activities that'll help us to fully understand the factors affecting sewer flooding.
+We have a five-year plan that will reduce the risk of sewer flooding for over 2,100 properties across our region and also drive improvements for pollution risk and river water quality.
+It's supported by a broad range of drainage activities that'll help us to fully understand the factors affecting sewer flooding and pollutions.